fizista/django-c2dm/README.md

 * application sends to the server registration_id and device_id

      curl -X GET "http://<domain>/<path>/registration?device_id=<dev_id>&registration_id=<reg_id>"
+     # if successful, returns the HTTP response code 200

 * waiting for confirmation of registration by notification from the server c2dm.
   You get: